albertvazquezm/bet-system/readme.md

 - [ ] Increase unit test coverage and include end to end tests
 - [ ] Better SSR support for the frontend (react query)
 - [ ] Modal URLs don't support refresh (some config would be needed to support it)

+## Need help?

+Get in touch at hola@albertvazquez.es.